 The number of Americans who are in favor of legalizing recreational marijuana has risen.
-More than half of people surveyed now support the idea.
+More than 60% of people surveyed now support the idea.
 Most Americans don't think marijuana is harmful.
 Yet despite the increasing acceptance, marijuana use does have some risks.

 Here's a look at how marijuana can affect your health.